Non-resident landlord scheme

-On this page, we discuss the Non-Resident Landlord Scheme (NRLS) in more detail and confirm what it means for you, whether you are a tenant or non-resident landlord.
+On this page, we discuss the non-resident landlord scheme (NRLS) in more detail and confirm what it means for you, whether you are a tenant or non-resident landlord.
 If you manage a UK property on behalf of a friend or family member overseas, you may also have obligations under the NRLS as a letting agent.

-The NRLS is a scheme to tax the UK rental income of persons who have a usual place of abode outside the UK – known as non-resident landlords.
+The NRLS is a scheme to tax the UK rental income of people who have a usual place of abode outside the UK – known as non-resident landlords.
 The NRLS imposes obligations on the tenant or the letting agent (if there is one).
 For the purposes of the NRLS, the tax year runs from 1 April to 31 March.

 In order to understand the NRLS, it is important to understand that if you live overseas but you receive income from letting out a property in the UK, this income is generally taxable in the UK like any other UK-sourced income.
-This is the case regardless of whether or not you are resident or non-resident in the UK for tax purposes and regardless of where the income is physically paid.
+This is the case regardless of whether you are resident or non-resident in the UK for tax purposes and regardless of where the income is physically paid.

-Non-resident landlords will usually be required to file a Self Assessment tax return, even if there is no tax to pay.
+Non-resident landlords will usually be required to file a self assessment tax return, even if there is no tax to pay.

 It is important to understand that being a non-resident landlord for the purposes of the NRLS is not the same thing as being a landlord who is non-resident for UK tax purposes more generally.